surveashwini/surveashwini/README.md

 ### Hi there 👋

 #### I'm a Front-End Developer working in Montreal, Quebec, Canada :canada:.
-I mostly do front-end development, and I’m an Angular and React enthusiast.
+I mostly do Full-stack development, and I’m an Angular and React enthusiast.
 I love to code and explore new technologies.

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=flat&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/ashwinisurve/ "Ashwini Surve on LinkedIn")